-- To be a repair, the work must be minor - To be a repair, the work must use the same materials as those existing.
-The same means exactly that including mortar mixes, etc. - The introduction of any different material constitutes a change which is not a repair, and for which an application must be made. - The removal of any element and its replacement is not a repair and thus needs an application.
+To be a repair, the work must be minor.

+To be a repair, the work must use the same materials as those existing.
+The same means exactly that including mortar mixes, etc.

+The introduction of any different material constitutes a change which is not a repair, and for which an application must be made.

+The removal of any element and its replacement is not a repair and thus needs an application.

-For Sites of Special Interest, permission is required for work that would not normally require planning permission, where it affects the special interest of the site.
-In some cases, however, work will involve routine maintenance or repair where the special interest of the site or building remains unaffected.
-This will not necessarily require the benefit of express permission.
+For Listed buildings graded 1 to 3 permission is additionally required for internal work that would not normally require planning permission, where it affects the particular interest of the site.
+In some cases, however, work will involve routine maintenance or repair where the interest of the site or building remains unaffected.
+This will not necessarily require express permission.